-In 2019, Japan was the fourth largest single-country export market for U.S. agricultural products, valued at nearly $11.7 billion.
-The United States is the largest supplier of food and agricultural products to Japan with a 24 percent share of total imports, followed by the European Union, China, Australia, and Thailand.
+In 2020, Japan was the fourth largest single-country export market for U.S. agricultural products, valued at nearly $11.8 billion.
+The United States is the largest supplier of food and agricultural products to Japan with a 24 percent share of imports, followed by the European Union, China, Australia, and Thailand.
 Japan is the largest export market for U.S. beef and pork valued at $3.5 billion and the second largest market for U.S. corn valued at $2 billion.
-The largest export growth in 2019 was seen in hay and rice, up $64 million and $43 million, respectively.
-Additionally, exports of soybeans, wine and beer, and live animals increased $37 million, $20 million, and $15 million, respectively.

-Following implementation of the U.S.-Japan Trade Agreement (USJTA) on January 1, 2020, nearly 90 percent of U.S. food and agricultural products are now duty free or receive preferential tariff access.
+Following the implementation of the U.S.-Japan Trade Agreement (USJTA) on January 1, 2020, nearly 90 percent of U.S. food and agricultural products are now duty-free or receive preferential tariff access.
 Importantly, the agreement provided tariff parity for most products with the European Union and member countries of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Further information on the agreement is available at www.usdajapan.org/usjta.

 Beginning in February 2020, the COVID-19 pandemic resulted in a dramatic fall in restaurant and hotel food service sales as schools closed, tourism halted, and public outings were greatly reduced.
-Conversely, there was a significant boost to retail sales at supermarkets, with year-over-year monthly totals up 20 to 30 percent for most major chains.
+Conversely, there was a significant boost to retail sales at supermarkets, with year- over-year monthly s up 20 to 30 percent for most major chains.

-Opportunities exist for a range of agricultural products, in particular, processed and consumer-ready foods.
+Opportunities exist for a range of agricultural products processed and consumer- ready foods.
 Japan is the largest market in Asia for U.S. consumer-ready products.
-In order for U.S. companies to tap into this dynamic market, they should be aware of several key trends affecting food purchases.
-These include a heavy dependence on imported food items; a diversification of eating habits; declining family size and increased labor force participation by women- both supporting increased demand for convenient/ready-to-eat meal options; a rapidly aging population; high expectations for product quality; and widespread preoccupation with food safety.
+U.S. companies hoping to tap into this dynamic market should be aware of several key trends affecting food purchases: a heavy dependence on imported food items; a diversification of eating habits; declining family size and increased labor force participation by women-both supporting increased demand for convenient/ready-to-eat meal options; a rapidly aging population; high expectations for product quality; and widespread preoccupation with food safety.